-Why baking is a form of soul searching for Daphna Rabinovitch
+Why baking is a form of soul searching for pastry chef Daphna Rabinovitch

-Daphna Rabinovitch's The Baker in Me was been called "a new Canadian bible for baking" by the National Post because it is so comprehensive.
+Daphna Rabinovitch's The Baker in Me was been called "a new Canadian bible for baking" by the National Post.
 It won gold at the 2017 Taste Canada Awards for best single-subject cookbook.
 Rabinovitch is a pastry chef and was, for many years, the director of the Canadian Living Test Kitchen.
 This interview originally aired on Dec.
 4, 2017.

 I bake, therefore I am